osl-incubator/scicookie/docs/guide.md

-  - **`GNU General Public License v3` option**: includes the freedom to use, modify and redistribute the software in accordance with the terms of the licence.
+  - **`GNU General Public License v3` option**: includes the freedom to use, modify and redistribute the software in accordance with the terms of the license.
 Compared to previous versions, it addresses concerns about interoperability with other systems and the use of technological protection measures.
 If you modify or distribute the software under the GPL v3, you must make the source code available